lhansford/ttrpg.lukehansford.me/src/eberron/tracking.md

 	- Either a wink or say something like "Magic shit!"
 - Need to contact [Boroman Ir'Dayne](npcs/boroman-irdayne.md) at 8pm every night on the sending stones.
 - New abilities to RP
+	- Spirit Shroud
 	- Water breathing
 		- Brew tea with special leaves, but arrange the leaves in a special way.
+	- Psychic lance
 - Give feedback to Cadoras about the Wand of Dry Cleaning.
 - Get Octarine Dragonshard back from Karliss.
 - Fishing rod from Vidi
+- Combat
+	- Vexed on Huntress
 ## Quests

 - Find the scrying artefact in [Ardev](locations/ardev.md).
 	-  Talk to Orrin about the submarine
 	- Sunken temple in the silver lake.
+- Investigate the cult at Hoffsteader Ranch.

 ## Personal goals